UVA-LavaLab/GraphBrew/README.md

   - RABBITORDER   (8): Apply community clustering with incremental aggregation.
   - GORDER        (9): Apply dynamic programming BFS and windowing ordering.
   - CORDER        (10): Workload Balancing via Graph Reordering on Multicore Systems.
+  - RCM           (11): RCM is ordered by the reverse Cuthill-McKee algorithm (BFS).
-  - MAP           (11): Requires a file format for reordering.
+  - MAP           (12): Requires a file format for reordering.
 Use the -r 10:filename.label option.
 ```

 2. **Makefile Flow**